Samantha

 The extended Euclidean algorithm is again used to compute the inverse \( \sigma_{2}^{-1} \).

-If nobody has tampered with the content of the message Victor gets the same fingerprint as Samantha.
+If nobody has tampered with the content of the message, Victor will get the same fingerprint as Samantha.

 Victor verifies the signature of the fingerprint \( \mathcal{H}(m) \).

-If the two computed values are equals, the message was signed by Samantha and nobody has tampered with the content of the message.
+If the two computed values are equal, the message was signed by Samantha and nobody has tampered with its content.

 Victor